New Zealand Fruitgrowers Charitable Trust

 The New Zealand Fruitgrowers Charitable Trust was set up in 1985.
 It was founded on the sale of 50% of the New Zealand Fruitgrowers Federation's share in commercial trading and export activities.
-The profit of the sale was $7 million.
-It was decided that the existing 50% would be set up as a separate fund known as the New Zealand Fruitgrowers Charitable Trust.
+The profit of the sale was $7 million, which was put into the Trust as its founding capital.

 Grants offered by the Trust